-Tonsils and adenoids are part of a ‘ring’ of glandular/lymphoid tissue encircling the back of the throat.
-Tonsils are visible at the back of the mouth, one on each side.
-The adenoids are found high in the throat, behind the nose and need special instruments or an X-ray to view it.
+Tonsils and adenoids are part of a ring of lymphoid tissue encircling the back of the throat and nose.
+The tonsils are visible at the back of the mouth, one on each side of the throat.
+The adenoids are a clump of tissue found high in the throat, behind the nose.
+They can only be examined by special instruments or an X-ray.

 Subscribe to our mailing list to get the updates to your inbox